 Sean recommends starting small—pick one task, one workflow, and test how automation can help.

 “You don’t have to invest a ton upfront.
-Most teams can start with a specific pain point and see results fast.”
+Start with one workflow, solve a real bottleneck, and build from there.”

 That might mean automating document labeling for M&A due diligence, running quality checks on fiber drawings, or generating lease summaries.